Install OpenStack CLI

 Always verify the active region before interpreting IAM test results or executing operations.

+In region dc4-a, the member role does not automatically include reader permissions.
 When creating Application Credentials for the dc4-a region, you must explicitly add both roles:

 openstack application credential create \